Frequently Asked Questions

 - What is Wellbeing SA?

 - What is the Commission on Excellence and Innovation in Health?

 - How can I provide feedback or ask further questions?

-In addition, the Department for Health and Wellbeing (the Department) will take on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.
+In addition, the Department for Health and Wellbeing (the Department) is taking on a revised role, complementing and supporting the LHNs through high-level system direction and performance management, as well as its government departmental roles to support the Minister and Chief Executive in exercising their responsibilities.

-In addition, two other key Government initiatives are being progressed, to establish
+Two other key Government initiatives are also being progressed, to establish

 Wellbeing SA and a Commission on Excellence and Innovation in Health.

-Currently, SA Health is centrally managed, with all authority and accountability resting with the Chief Executive of SA Health.
+Previously, SA Health was centrally managed, with all authority and accountability resting with the Chief Executive of SA Health.

 What are the roles and responsibilities of the Governing Boards?

 From 1 July 2019, each LHN will have a Governing Board responsible for the overall governance and oversight of local service delivery by the LHNs, including governance of performance and budget achievement, clinical governance, safety and quality, risk management and fulfilment of the Governing Board functions and responsibilities.